ndextools/ndex-morphcs/docs/developer-notes.md

 environment variables, or in the present/current working directory from which you invoke the application.

-Sample CX networks are placed into the ${project_dir/src/target/sample-networks} directory.
+Sample CX networks are provided in the ${project_dir/src/target/sample-networks} directory.
 It is possible -- even likely -- that these networks are not the most up to-date CX network.
 They are only intended to be used for quickly testing the application.